If you currently have different insurance providers for homeowners/renters insurance and auto insurance, you might be overpaying.

 Here are some lesser-known drawbacks to bundling home and auto.

-- It’s not always cheaper.
 “Discounted” doesn’t always mean “best deal.”
-A bundle may still be more expensive than purchasing separate coverage.
+A bundle may still be more expensive than purchasing multiple policies.
 If you drive fewer than 10,000 miles per year, for example, you may save much more than a bundle discount by insuring with a pay-per-mile provider like Metromile.

 What combined figure are you currently paying for home and auto?
 Have this number handy so you can rapidly compare bundle rates.